sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 org.sparkle-project.InstallerLauncher.xpc/Contents/MacOS/Updater.app/
 ```

-(In the case of using the `InstallerLauncher` XPC Service, the helpers in Sparkle.framework are unused and can optionally be removed; note in this case you may need to re-sign Sparkle.framework)

-Please see the additional setup on using XPC Services and using Sparkle in [sandboxed applications](/documentation/sandboxing).
+Sparkle 2 supports [sandboxed applications](/documentation/sandboxing) via integration of XPC Services.
 Note using the XPC Services are only required for sandboxed applications, which Sparkle 1 didn't support.

 If you use package (pkg) based updates, please see [Package Updates](/documentation/package-updates) for migration notes.
 In particular, your appcast items may need to include an appropriate installation type to help Sparkle decide if authorization is needed before starting the installer.

+Sparkle 2 enhances support for [major upgrades](/documentation/publishing#Major-upgrades).

 See [Sparkle 2's APIs](/documentation/customization#sparkle-2x-apis-beta) for more information.